brentmaxwell/gitwatch/Readme.md

 custom command per change.
 I wrote this to keep track of certain Cyanogenmod features.

-Here is an example of how you might use *gitwatch* to get notified of changes to btrfs code in linux kernel:
+Here is an example of how you might use gitwatch to get notified of changes to btrfs code in linux kernel:

     gitwatch https://github.com/torvalds/linux.git master \
       grep -Pq "'"'^[+-]{3}.*/fs/btrfs/'"'" '&&' mail -s 'btrfs' mike

-*gitwatch* runs `grep ...` once for each new change since the last time *gitwatch* was run.
+gitwatch runs `grep ...` once for each new change since the last time it was run.
 If it's the first time, it will only clone the repo without running the command.
 The command is fed the output of `git diff`.
 Some other environmental variables are also set (see the comment on top of the script).

 Let's install an hourly cron job on the hour to automate this: